maartentamboer/CPP-Examples/README.md

 - `cmake ..`
 - `make`

-Project has been compiled with Apple LLVM version 6.0 (clang-600.0.56) (based on LLVM 3.5svn)
+Project has been compiled with Apple LLVM version 7.3.0 (clang-703.0.29)

 ##Contents
 #### MemberFncPtr